 - The applicant should provide the title of the collective work as the "Title of work being registered."
-For guidance on completing this portion of the Titles screen, see Section 610.2. - The applicant should assert a claim in the collective work as a whole using the procedure described in Section 618.7(A). - The applicant should assert a claim in the contribution(s) by checking one or more of the boxes in the Author Created field that accurately describe the contribution(s) that the applicant intends to register.
+In addition, the applicant may provide the title of the contribution in the Contents Title field, although this is optional.
+For guidance on completing this portion of the Titles screen, see Section 610.2.Sections 610.2 and 610.4. - The applicant should assert a claim in the collective work as a whole using the procedure described in Section 618.7(A).

+• The applicant should assert a claim in the contribution(s) by checking one or more of the boxes in the Author Created field that accurately describe the contribution(s) that the applicant intends to register.
 For guidance on completing this portion of the application, see Section 618.4(A).

 The applicant may provide the titles of the contributions that were created by the author of the collective work, although this is optional.
 Specifically, the applicant may provide this information in the Contents Title field.
 For guidance on completing this portion of the Titles screen, see Section 610.4.
 Alternatively, the applicant may identify the contributions that were created by the author of the collective work by providing the titles of those works in the New Material Included field and by disclaiming "all other contributions" in the Material Excluded field.
-Alternatively, the applicant may identify the contributions that are not owned by the claimant (if any) by providing the titles of those works in the Material Excluded field and by stating "all other contributions" in the Material Excluded field and by stating "all other contributions" in the Material Excluded field and by stating "all other contributions" in the Section 621.8(D).
+Alternatively, the applicant may identify the contributions that are not owned by the claimant (if any) by providing the titles of those works in the Material Excluded field and by stating "all other contributions" in the New Material Included field.
+For guidance on completing this portion of the application, see Section 621.8(D).